A snapshot of training at St John Ambulance

 - 4,000 volunteers were trained in 2020 in a new Covid Care course that was created in just nine days.
-To date, trained volunteers have provided 380,000 hours of patient care
+Trained volunteers have since provided more than 380,000 hours of patient care

 - Ambulance crews, trained using eLearning as part of a blend, have responded to thousands of 999 calls and have spent hundreds of hours transporting patients

-- Around 30,000 vaccination volunteers have so far been recruited and trained, carrying out 650,000 hours at vaccination centres around the country.
+- Around 30,000 vaccination volunteers have been recruited and trained, giving more than a million hours at vaccination centres around the country

-- St John people have contributed more than one million hours to frontline health services since spring 2020.
+- St John Ambulance people have contributed more than 1.6 million hours to frontline health services since spring 2020

 Volunteer first aid training is a huge undertaking at St John Ambulance.
 To give an idea of scale, Carl Makins, Head of Training (Community Operations), has responsibility for 52 different curriculums.
 There might be 10 different products within each curriculum, which means hundreds of different courses.
 These range from 25 minutes long to a 25-day course, with everything in between.
 In the past, the focus had been on a traditional classroom based approach, but Covid meant a rapid transformation to a blended, hybrid training model.